 - Misplaced-Names Poster: As pictured above, only Kevin Spacey is in the right place.
 We have Justin Timberlake under Morgan Freeman's name, Freeman under LL Cool J's name, and Cool J under Timberlake's name.

-- Moral Dissonance: By the end of the film, Deed has singlehandedly slaughtered and set fire to the entire FRAT department.
+- Protagonist-Centered Morality: By the end of the film, Deed has singlehandedly slaughtered and set fire to the entire FRAT department.

 - Satellite Love Interest: Pollack's girlfriend only exists to tell him how sexy he is, tell him he's a good writer, and get beaten to a pulp by FRAT as a warning.